thingsboard/thingsboard.github.io/docs/reference/performance-aws-eks.md

         title: 'Postgresql on pgconfigurator.cybertec.at for 4 vCPU and 8GiB memory to utilize 100% compute resources'
     7:
         image: /images/reference/performance-kubernetes-cluster-aws-eks/500k-5k-15k-experiments/skip-latest-persistence-feature.png
-        title: 'Performance tradeoff to skip latest persistence (feature of ThingsBoard's SaveTelemetry rule node).
+        title: 'Performance tradeoff to skip latest persistence (feature of ThingsBoard SaveTelemetry rule node).
 Used to fast investigate Postgresql bottleneck if exist'
     8:
         image: /images/reference/performance-kubernetes-cluster-aws-eks/500k-5k-15k-experiments/available-processor-one-jmx-when-no-resources-limit-defined.png
         title: 'JMX shows that only a single processor available on multiprocessor instance when resource limit and request not set'